CORAL REEFS, CLIMATE CHANGE, & THE IMPORTANCE OF OCEAN CONSERVATION

 Other Threats to Coral Reefs are:

 Ocean Acidification: As carbon dioxide is released into the air, the ocean absorbs it and becomes more acidic.
-This causes fewer minerals and nutrients that coral need to be available.
+This causes fewer minerals and nutrients that corals need to be available.

 Excess Nutrient Pollution: Coral reefs thrive in relatively low-nutrient water.
 When fertilizer runoff and sewage put excess nitrogen and phosphorus into the ocean, it throws the balance of these ecosystems off and can cause bacteria and pathogens to grow.

-Litter and Microplastics: These are cause for concern in other parts of the ocean, too.
-Trash can damage coral or be unwittingly consumed by animals that live in the reefs.
-Microplastics can be consumed by coral, fish, and all kinds of wildlife, and can cause major health problems or even death.
+Litter and Microplastics: Trash can damage coral or be unwittingly consumed by animals that live in the reefs.
+Microplastics can be consumed by coral, fish, and all kinds of wildlife, and cause major health problems or even death.

-Overfishing and Human Damage: Taking too many fish out of coral reef ecosystems can have major effects on the balance of the food chains, and humans who touch, damage, or harvest coral destroy important habitats.
+Overfishing and Human Damage: Taking too many fish out of coral reef ecosystems can have major effects on the balance of the food chains.
+Humans also destroy coral habitats by touching them, by damaging them with boats and recreational equipment, and by harvesting and removing coral from the reefs.

-There are studies being conducted across the globe investigating selective breeding for climate resistant traits, inoculating coral with heat-resistant bacteria, and ensuring genetic diversity for the most stable populations.
+Creating Climate-Change Resistant Coral: There are studies being conducted across the globe investigating selective breeding for climate resistant traits, inoculating coral with heat-resistant bacteria, and ensuring genetic diversity for the most stable populations.
+This is done both in specialized facilities and by inducing coral to spawn in the wild.

-Another common practice is using concrete, tires, old ships, and other waste to give new coral colonies something to grow on.
+Using Recycled Materials to Rebuild Coral Colonies: Recycled materials like concrete, tires, old ships, and other waste are commonly used to give new coral colonies something to grow on.
+There are even companies who create 3D printed structures for reef and coastal restoration.
 These interventions have been very successful in supporting existing reefs and rehabilitating damaged or dying ones.